jwr/lsquaredc/README.md

 # Limitations

 Only master mode is implemented.
 Only 7-bit addressing is supported.
-Addressing is fully manual: it is your responsibility to shift the 7-bit I2C address to the left and add the R/W bit.
+Addressing is fully manual: it is your responsibility to shift the 7-bit I2C address to the left and add the R/W bit (actually, I see this as an advantage).

 Obviously, the limitations that the Linux kernel imposes also apply: this library has no way of setting the interface speed, for example.